SAIT Credentials and the Academic Calendar

 - Certificate of Achievement:

 - Certificates of achievement recognize the completion of a program that includes a formal evaluation of performance and a minimum of 144 (required and elective) course hours.
 Certificates of achievement typically develop broader, complex skillsets.
-Students have up to five years to complete the certificate.
+As of July 1, 2022, students have up to three years to complete the certificate.
+Students who began these programs before July 1, 2022 continue to have five calendar years within which to complete the program.

 - Areas of study include business and leadership, web and digital technology, and construction and engineering — to name only a few.